 The Eight of Cups is the eighth card in the Cups suit.
 The illustration shows a man walking away from a river, on the other bank are some cups stacked irregularly, leaving a large visible gap.
+Heading away, the man is abandoning his cups, the structure they created left unfinished.

 The Eight of Cups in a sentence